 2.1 Policy provision and regional inequality in Europe

-Several authors in recent years observed that comparative social policy and political economy analysis tend to focused on cross-country comparison, thus overlooking subnational variation (Greer et al., 2015; Ciccia and Javornik, 2019;) The need of spatially sensitive analysis in comparative research stems instead from the crucial role played by local specificities that constitute the context within which policies are implemented and with which multilevel regulatory jurisdictions must cope (Kazepov and Cefalo, 2022).
+Several authors in recent years observed that comparative social policy and political economy analysis tend to focus on cross-country comparison, thus overlooking subnational variation (Greer et al., 2015; Ciccia and Javornik, 2019).
+The need of spatially sensitive analysis in comparative research stems instead from the crucial role played by local specificities that constitute the context within which policies are implemented and with which multilevel regulatory jurisdictions must cope (Kazepov and Cefalo, 2022).
 Research investigating the complex relationship between policies, spatial contexts and inequalities shows that public policy provision has a territorial reach and, at the same time, is moulded by spatial contexts (Keating, 2021).
 These claims are backed by several contributions that highlight the influence of subnational contexts on key social outcomes such as labour market integration, educational outcomes, political discontent, economic growth (Rodriguez-Pose and Dijkstra, 2021; Ejrnaes et al., 2024; Iammarino et al., 2019).
 Cefalo and Scandurra (2023) found that the impact of national provision in active labour market policies is significantly mediated by regional traits related to the local economic structure.
-Additional country-based and small-n comparisons also confirm the existence of territorially differentiated effects of social policies and specifically active labour market polices (Bacher et al., 2017; Wapler et al., 2022).
-Along this line, Scalise and Hemerijck (2022) determined that the successful implementation of social investment policies requires robust subnational administrative capacities as a fundamental prerequisite.
-As for young people, recent investigations found significant variation in youth employment, unemployment and NEET rates at regional level.
-Cefalo et al. (2024) identify regional configurations of youth labour market integration outcomes, that do not consistently follow national borders.
+Additional country-based and small-n comparisons also confirm the existence of territorially differentiated effects of social policies and specifically active labour market polices (Bacher et al., 2017; Wapler et al., 2022; Scalise and Hemerijck, 2022).
+As for young people, recent investigations found significant variation in youth employment, unemployment and NEET rates at regional level (Cefalo et al., 2024).
 Characteristics of the local labour market have a significant impact on youth labour market integration and on the NEET phenomenon (Morris, 2023), such as higher levels of regional GDP, the innovative content of the economy, the degree of sectoral specialization in high-skilled sectors or in sectors that tend to attract high shares of youth employment (Cinquegrana et al., 2023; Scandurra et al., 2021a, b).

 Further, a significant tradition of studies on regional inequalities addresses the various components of the EU’s Cohesion Policy and its territorial approach (Mendez, 2013; Bachtler and Egg, 2017), emphasizing the role played by the local economic context and regional institutions in determining its effectiveness (Fratesi and Wishlade, 2017).
 Scholars pointed out the impact of the EU Cohesion funds and regional inequalities on political participation, resilience and employment (Fusaro and Scandurra, 2023).
-Others stressed that the European multilevel governance setting affects the implementation of the EU regional development programmes through complex interactions between central coordinating authorities, implementation bodies and decentralized actors’ compliance (Casula, 2024).
 We know less, instead, on the specific effects of the different component of EU cohesion investments (Bachtler et al., 2024).
 Case in point, the YEI is of specific interest for studying the territorial effects of European social policies, as supranational EU fund aimed at financing the subnational implementation of the Youth Guarantee in eligible regions within EU member states.

 2.2 Background of the YG and how the YEI works